How to apply

 All students - selection criteria

-- Normally, no referrals in any of the clinical firm grades where these have been undertaken
+- Normally, no referrals in any of the clinical firm grades undertaken

-- Satisfactory performance in and completion of, all SSMs prior to intercalation.
+- Satisfactory performance in and completion of, all SSCs prior to intercalation.

 - Students who have applied to do an intercalated degree and who exceed or closely approach these criteria will be asked to attend an interview for a place on an intercalated course

-- Acceptance on the course will be conditional on a satisfactory performance in the interview that will determine the final ranking as outlined in the guidelines.
+- Acceptance on the course will be conditional on a satisfactory performance in the interview that will determine the final ranking as outlined in these guidelines.

 Students applying from within Queen Mary

-MBBS and BDS students on five year programmes are only permitted to study for an intercalated degree if they:
+MBBS and BDS students are only permitted to study for an intercalated degree if they:

 - Submit a completed application form to the appropriate officer of the School of Medicine and Dentistry by the annual deadline.
 You are allowed up to three internal choices which should be ranked in order or preference.
-Those applying for an external course or courses are allowed two additional internal choices.
+Those applying for an external course or courses (as many as desired) are allowed two additional internal choices.

 - Meet the academic criteria (see: Academic selection criteria) agreed by the School of Medicine and Dentistry (SMD) for intercalating students.